civio/medicamentalia/_articles/vaccines/prices.en.md

 Two commonly held premises fail when applied to the purchase of vaccines.
 First, that public procurement is transparent; second, that the richer a country is, the more it pays pharmaceutical companies for each dose. **Neither of them are wholly fulfilled** when we talk about the relationship between sellers and governments.

 The opacity of the sector permeates even the World Health Organization (WHO), which publishes a [database](http://www.who.int/immunization/programmes_systems/procurement/v3p/platform/module1/en/) of vaccine prices paid by various governments, but keeps their names hidden at the request of the member states themselves.
-No one wants to be singled out if they obtain a different price than their neighbour, nor **fail to comply with the confidentiality agreements** signed with the pharmaceutical companies.
+No one wants to be singled out if they obtain better of worst prices than their neighbour, nor **fail to comply with the confidentiality agreements** signed with the pharmaceutical companies.

 That is why many countries prefer not to publish such data.
 But, despite the general opacity, there are **exceptions**.
 Nations in which their official procurement web sites offer, most often hidden in bid specifications and scanned contracts, information on the purchase price of each dose.
-For this investigation, we analyze this exceptional data from seven countries *[why only seven?
+For this investigation, we analyze this exceptional data from seven countries *[Why only seven?
 How have they been chosen?]*, together with three international organizations: Médecins Sans Frontières (MSF); Unicef, which serves as a central purchasing point for initiatives such as GAVI, an alliance to provide vaccines to the world's poorest countries; and the Revolving Fund of the Pan American Health Organization (PAHO), a joint purchasing system used by 41 countries in Latin America and the Caribbean.

 </div>
 {% include vaccines/prices-scatterplot.es.html id="all" title="Per dose prices paid per governments" footer="There can be price differences due to brand, packaging (vial or syringe), strains or volume, among others.
 PAHO data is made of weighted averages, i.e. it’s not broken down by manufacturer.
 For the rest, we include all the data found. <a href=\"/vaccines/team/#prices\">Methodology</a>" legend=true %}